‘NYT’ Columnist Bret Stephens Emailed Prof. Dave Karpf & University Provost Over Tweet Calling Him A ‘Bedbug’

 — davekarpf (@davekarpf) August 27, 2019

 Specifically, Stephens invited Karpf to come to his (Stephens’) home and call him a bedbug to his face.
-“Maybe it will make you feel better about yourself,” he wrote.

 “Hey, at least he called me ‘Dr. Karpf,'” Karpf joked in a follow-up tweet.

 Why Stephens CC’d Karpf’s boss is unclear.
 In the comments, some Twitter users are suggesting that Stephens was trying to get Karpf fired.

-“Kinda makes you wonder how @BretStephensNYT would have reacted if you’d called him something really mean, like ‘tattletale,’ or ‘snitch,’ tweeted one user.
+“Kinda makes you wonder how @BretStephensNYT would have reacted if you’d called him something really mean, like ‘tattletale,’ or ‘snitch,'” tweeted one user.

 GWU Provost Forrest Matlzman, for his part, does not appear to have addressed the controversy himself: he does not appear to have a Twitter account, and a search for his name in recent news stories does not bring up anything related to Karpf and Stephens’ feud.

-In an appearance on MSNBC, Stephens explained himself, saying that he didn’t want to get Karpf into professional trouble, but that “managers should be aware of the way in which their people… interact with the rest of the world.
-You can see a clip of his interview by clicking this link.
+In an appearance on MSNBC, Stephens explained himself, saying that he didn’t want to get Karpf into professional trouble, but that “managers should be aware of the way in which their people… interact with the rest of the world.”